hoonzis/presentations/slides/options-pricing.md

 		    DownParent: BinomialNode option
 		}

-- We know how to model the tree
-- We still don't know how to walk it

 ---

+### Summary so far
+- We know how to model the tree of possible stock prices
+- We know that we can calculate the leafs of options tree
+- We still don't know how to walk the options tree

+---
+***

 ### Delta Hedging